 1Accounting concentrations should register for this course as ACC 381.
-2Accounting concentrations should register for ACC 402.

 Mathematics:

 MTH 111 Pre-calculus should be taken to meet core requirements.
 If a sufficiently high score on the college mathematics placement examination is achieved, MTH 121 can be used to satisfy the core requirement.